 Aside from the brain — the most complex structure in the known universe — the human eye is by far the most complex and fascinating organ in the body.

 Evolved over millions of years from basic photosensitive cells, these precious globular organs allow us to process light and see the world in all its magnificent glory.
 You could even say they are one of our most sophisticated pieces of technology.

 And as such, it’s only right that they require the very best in technology to scan, analyse, and treat them.

 Their complexity goes way beyond generic measurements such as your lens prescription and wavefront aberrations.
 As a pair, they’re completely unique to you, and individually, they contain incredibly minute differences that mean no two are ever the same.

-It’s worrying then that some Laser Eye Surgery clinics still work with such bog-standard measurements, choosing not to update their systems and technology in the name of increasing their profit margins.
+It’s worrying then that some Laser Eye Surgery clinics still work with such standard measurements, choosing not to update their systems and technology.
 And as time passes by, their testing equipment for measuring, scanning, and evaluating your suitability for Laser Eye Surgery gets old, their safety systems and protocols become outdated, and their laser technology for conducting treatments gathers dust.

 This means anyone looking to have Laser Eye Surgery needs to have a basic understanding of its technology.
 With this, they can choose a clinic which uses the safest and most advanced equipment and avoid those that use second-rate and less efficient tech.